With User Profile Sync now available for SharePoint 2013, we’ve prepared a series of posts to help acclimate users to the new platform.

 - You will have three different radio buttons that you can now choose between Show Failures, Show Successes, and Show All:

 Finally, go to the Target User Info to see the result of your data import:

 As with all Bamboo products, we invite you to download a 30-day free trial of User Profile Sync.
-As always, our product enhancements are driven listening to our loyal customers, and we welcome you feedback in the User Profile Sync forum.
+As always, our product enhancements are driven by listening to our loyal customers, and we welcome your feedback in the User Profile Sync forum.